CookEditors/NOS/_posts/2015-08-24-candidate-for-death.md

 They grinned at each other, did Weaver and Lacy.
 The two field officers of Amusement, Inc. were alike in the quality and coloring of their eyes—blue ice under moonlight.
 By all other standards they were different.

 Major Lacy was tall, well knit, supple as a whip.
 Thin lips, sensitive nostrils, a close-cropped sandy mustache.
 You looked at him and you thought polo, foxhunt, cavalry.
-He had served in France and you knew that too.
+He had served in France and you knew that, too.
 In France they called him the Iron Major.
 Plenty of good soldiers had died in his machine-gun battalion.
 But no man of his command died because of stupidity or bungling.
 He was a gallant and shrewd leader.

 Charlie Weaver had served under him as a company commander, as captain.
 He was short, nervous, fidgety.
 He looked more like an insurance adjuster than an ex-captain of marines.
 But Lacy knew better.
 When the Emergency Council for Crime Control called upon him to lead a patriotic and secret war against criminals—death against death—the Iron Major made Charlie Weaver his chief of staff and he had never regretted it.